Rhialto/PET_MEGA65/README.md

 --------------------
 - The method that QNice uses to copy data to and from the disk drive's internal track buffer should be made faster.
 Currently it can take more than 20 ms which caused time-outs in the FDC.
 This has a workaround but it slows down the drive.
 - Supply the disk unit with a track buffer for each drive, instead of a shared one.
 - Turbo mode, with 2x, 4x CPU speed.
-Probably won't speed up the disk unit.
+Probably won't speed up VIA timers and the disk unit.
+May also be tricky for the 6809.

 CREDITS
 -------